The Hawaiian Islands Guide

 Geologists say that Kauai is the oldest island of the six tourist islands.
 The rugged coast boasts more miles of beach and hiking trails than all the other islands.
 This is the island serving as a backdrop to many films, including Jurassic Park.
 Its primitive, tropical beauty evokes the Garden of Eden – it is an island of mountains and valleys, waterfalls and beautiful beaches.
 On the Northwest side of the island, 3,000 foot cliffs line the Na Pali Coast, much of it inaccessible except by boat or hikes on foot.
 The island is circular in shape, offering five areas developed for tourism.
 This well-rounded destination appeals to commercial shoppers, fine diners, and eco-tourists alike.

 The Big Island of Hawaii (officially named Hawaii) is the largest island in the United States’ Hawaiian archipelago in the Central Pacific.
 Its diverse terrain spans colored-sand beaches at Papakolea (green) and Punalu’u (black) to lush rainforest.
 Within Volcanoes National Park, there are 2 active volcanoes, Kilauea and Mauna Loa.
 Hapuna Beach and Kahalu’u Beach Park in the west are popular snorkeling sites.

 Maui (Valley Isle)

-Time is a critical factor in planning your vacation and choosing which of the Hawaiian Islands is best for your adventure.
-If you are going to be in Hawaii a short time, less than a week, it would be a mistake to book hurried tours on different islands.
-Experienced travelers may bypass Oahu and opt for visiting the neighbor islands of Maui for its beaches and whale watching, Kauai for some hiking, or Lanai for rest and relaxation.
+Time is a critical factor in planning your vacation.
+Second, is choosing which of the Hawaiian Islands is best for your adventure.
+If you are going to be in Hawaii a short time (less than a week) it would be a mistake to book hurried tours on different islands.
+Experienced travelers may bypass Oahu and opt for visiting the neighbor islands.
+Visit Maui for its beaches and whale watching, Kauai for some hiking, or Lanai for rest and relaxation.